 However, Utah's distracted driving law explicitly prohibits drivers from dialing a phone number while operating a vehicle.

-Under Utah law, motorists are generally prohibited from using a cellphone or other handheld wireless device to write, send, or read a written communication, including:
+Under Utah law, motorists are generally prohibited from using a cell phone or other handheld wireless device to write, send, or read a written communication, including:

 The law also bans drivers from:

 Utah's distracted driving law applies to wireless telephones, text messaging devices, laptops, and all substantially similar devices.
 However, the law doesn't prohibit using GPS devices or systems that are "physically or electronically integrated" into the vehicle.

 Utah's text-messaging law contains a number of exceptions.
 The prohibition doesn't apply to:

-Utah's distracted driving statute is considered a "primary" law—meaning an officer who spots a violation can stop the driver without having another reason for doing so.
+In some states, distracted driving is a secondary violation, However, Utah's distracted driving statute is considered a "primary" law—meaning an officer who spots a violation can stop the driver without having another reason for doing so.

 Generally, a judge can (but isn't required to) suspend a motorist's license for up three months for a distracted driving violation.
 And a distracted driving conviction will add 50 points to the motorist's driving record.
 Typically, accumulating 200 or more points within a three-year period can lead to license suspension.